Buying fake followers, views, fans, and traffic is a VERY BAD idea.

 No One In The Music Industry is Falling for Fake Followers

-Fake followers and views have become so common in digital promotion, that is it rare to find agencies that actually don’t use these smoke and mirror strategies as common practice.
-My team and I have been on many calls with many agencies who promise our clients that they are getting them real views – and they actually lie to artists.
+Fake followers and views have become so common in digital promotion, that is it rare to find agencies that don’t use these smoke-and-mirror strategies as common practice.
+My team and I have been on many calls with many agencies who promise our clients that they are getting them real views – and they lie to artists.
 We know they are fake, and everyone in the business does, too.
 It is hard when you have paid for followers purported to be real to believe that they are not.

-The reasons so many musicians have made the decision to buy fake followers are many.
+The reasons so many musicians have decided to buy fake followers are many.
 Here are the most common ones we see.

-Musician’s Lack Education On How To Organically Build Online
+Musician’s Lack of Education On How To Organically Build Online

 The common thought here is that more views or fans or followers = increased likelihood that it (a video, a profile, a website) will rank higher and be seen by more people.
 This may get you to rank a bit higher in searches, but people are smart.
 A video with a million views and no comments is never real.
 It’s just that simple.
-Follow (or view) numbers are only half the battle when it comes to the way sites will rank you in a search.
+Follow (or view) numbers are only half the battle regarding how sites will rank you in a search.

 The other half comes from the ratio of engaged followers to overall followers.
 If you have a Facebook page with 100,000 fans but 2 people commenting on each post (even with Facebook’s annoying algorithm) Facebook will still look at this page as small in terms of influence and will likely weigh it very poorly in their algorithm, making it far less likely that your page will ever be seen by fans in their feeds.

-What’s more likely to be seen is a page with 1,000 total fans and 100 people interacting.
+More likely to be seen is a page with 1,000 fans and 100 people interacting.
 At least there is real engagement going on and this is something that the industry will notice.

 A Page or Video Flagged as Spam Is as Good as Dead.